What is compilation?

 • Other syntax errors programmers commonly make include mismatched parentheses or missing semicolons

-• If the code passes the syntax analysis, the compiler can create an Abstract Syntax Tree (AST)
+• If the code passes the syntax analysis, the compiler creates an Abstract Syntax Tree (AST)

-• An AST is a graph-based representation of the code being compiled
+• An AST is a hierarchical, graph-based representation of the code structure

-• An AST is an efficient way to represent the code for the next step
+• An AST is an efficient intermediate representation of the code for the next step

 Example abstract syntax tree